 - Details about if and how long records and reports are maintained.

-TRUPOINT Viewpoint: A strong complaints management program will ensure that you’re effective, efficient, and compliant in responding to consumer complaints.
+Ncontracts Viewpoint: A strong complaints management program will ensure that you’re effective, efficient, and compliant in responding to consumer complaints.
 As you’re working to improve your consumer complaints process, we wish you the best.
-In the meantime, check out this free worksheet listing phrases that might signal that a person is making a complaint.
+In the meantime, check out this article listing steps you can take to develop a Community Reinvestment Act (CRA) complaint management program.